 Since becoming an Academy reserves were initially maintained at a higher than normal level in order to future proof the Academy from unforeseen expenditure.
-The change in levels of the children now joining has necessitated an increase in the number of support staff in every area.
+As stated the change in levels of the children now joining has necessitated an increase in the number of support staff in every area.
 Therefore the Academies present reserves will be reduced.
-The Governing Body has reviewed the possibility of investment and will consider this annually